NoRedInk/ruby-style-guide/README.md

 * <a name="consistent-string-literals"></a>
   Adopt a consistent string literal quoting style.
-There are two popular styles in the Ruby community, both of which are considered good - single quotes by default (Option A) and double quotes by default (Option B).
+There are two popular styles in the Ruby community, both of which are considered good:  single quotes by default (Option A) and double quotes by default (Option B).
 <sup>[[link](#consistent-string-literals)]</sup>